 - Pay down nondeductible debt first.

-Caution: When refinancing grandfathered acquisition debt, you must meet several limitations if you want to stay above the new $750,000 debt limit.
-Grandfathered debt will not be recognized if a refinance:
+- Caution: When refinancing grandfathered acquisition debt, you must meet several limitations if you want to stay above the new $750,000 debt limit.
+Grandfathered debt will not be recognized if a refinancing:

 - Exceeds the principal of the previous loan balance;